mvolkmann/blog/src/smalltalk/30-development-environment.md

 to display a submenu of window types, and click one of them.

 To close a window, click its red circle button on the left side of its title bar.
-Alternatively, move the mouse cursor over the window and press cmd-w.
+Alternatively, hover over the window and press cmd-w.

 The available windows, in the order listed, include: